Connoiter/king_tutte_datamap_scrolls/Readme.md

 broadcasts.
 Bonus points to the man, during the war the Allies never captured a Lorenz machine (which generated Fish code).
-In contrast, for Enigma they had a machine including its code books, which proved quite handy while reverse enginering the Enigma machine, otherwise all one'd have to go on is the ciphertext to work it all out. :(
+In contrast, for Enigma they had a machine including its code books, which proved quite handy while reverse engineering the Enigma machine, otherwise all one'd have to go on is the ciphertext to work it all out. :(

 Perhaps his work which is closest to this datamap technology is to be